 4. All pages of the application must be completed in order to be processed.
 Incomplete applications will be returned for completion and will not be reviewed until a completed application is submitted.

 5. Upon receipt of the approval letter, the patient is required to complete the Bill Payment Form, submit copies of all bills to be paid, and/or indicate if gift cards are requested.
 Bills must be in the patient or spouse’s name, or the patient must prove payment history.
 Please note all checks will be made payable to the vendor (e.g., Avista, City of Spokane, Qwest) and will be sent directly to the vendor.
 Cancer Can’t will send patient notification of payment received.

+6. Cancer Can’t has a quarterly grant spending limit and will review applications on a first some first serve basis.

 GENERAL GRANT GUIDELINES AND CRITERIA FOR FUNDING